ucdavis-bioinformatics-training/2023-June-Single-Cell-RNA-Seq-Analysis/base/welcome.md

 ### Workshop Goals

-* End to end understanding metagenomic and metatranscriptomic experiment
+* End to End understanding of the basics of single cell RNAseq experiments
+  * Lectures/Discussions
+  * Technologies use
+  * Experimental design
+  * Cost estimation
+  * Workflow
+  * Data reduction
+  * Data analysis

 * To work through a complete experiment, starting from raw data to completion, including making a few figures.